 Readers of the book and blog by now may well know the drill:

 “But this summer the town reworked its downtown thoroughfare, not only scrapping the traffic lights but also tearing down the curbs and erasing marked crosswalks.
 The busiest part of the main street turned into a “naked” square shared equally by bikes, pedestrians, cars, and trucks.
 Now, there is only one rule: Always give way to the person on the right.”

 Bohmte is providing yet another surprising example of the types of environments in which this sort of thing can be done: “What’s revolutionary about Bohmte is that it took off its signs on a state highway with a lot of traffic,” says Heiner Monheim, a traffic management expert at the University of Trier, speaking at a recent European conference on sign-free towns convened here.
 Beyond that, Monheim says, the model’s real legacy is to have brought people closer to “rediscovering and appreciating cities not only as traffic places but also as human, social places.”

 But I was also struck in particular by this passage:

 “Two months into the experiment, ‘Instead of thinking, ‘It’s going to be red, I need to give gas, people have to slow down, to look to the right and the left, to be considerate,’ says Ms. Rubcic… The bonus?
 Town people recognize they have become a bit closer to one another.
 ‘The whole village has become more human.
 We look at each other, we greet each other,’ she says.”

 This entry was posted on Tuesday, September 16th, 2008 at 3:23 pm and is filed under Cities, Drivers, Traffic Engineering, Traffic Psychology, Traffic Signals, Traffic Signs, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.